cimitrasoftware/edir/README.md

 **"[ CREATING A CIMITRA EDIRECTORY ADMIN ACCOUNT ]"**
 \

     (a.)
-Fill in the settings config file, make sure that you at least fill in:
+Fill in the settings config file, make sure that you at least modify these lines:

    **EDIR_AUTH_STRING**